Fannin County, Georgia: Politics

 Historically, Fannin County was a massive outlier in Georgia.
 As an entirely white highland county historically devoid of slaves, it is one of the few ancestrally Republican counties in a state that was heavily Democratic nationally until the 1960s, and at other levels, well into the 1990s.
 Since the 1870s, it has been solidly Republican, displaying voting patterns similar to those of East Tennessee.
 As a result, in 1968, it was one of eight counties in Georgia where George Wallace came in third.
 Fannin was the only county in the Deep South that never voted for Franklin D. Roosevelt; in 1936, it was the only county in Georgia that voted for Alf Landon.

 Only three Democrats have won an absolute majority in the county since the Civil War: Samuel J. Tilden in 1876, William Jennings Bryan in 1900, and Georgia native Jimmy Carter in 1976, when he carried every county in his home state.
 Besides Carter, Woodrow Wilson was the only Democrat to win even a plurality of the county's vote in the 20th century.
 Bill Clinton is the last Democrat to win even 40 percent of the county's vote; he, Carter, Lyndon Johnson and Harry Truman are the only Democrats since FDR to cross that barrier.

 The current county government consists of a three-member county commission consisting of a chairman and commissioners representing two posts.

+As of the 2020s, Fannin County is a strongly Republican voting county, voting 81% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Fannin County is part of Georgia's 9th congressional district, currently represented by Andrew Clyde.
+For elections to the Georgia State Senate, Fannin County is part of District 51.
+For elections to the Georgia House of Representatives, Fannin County is part of District 7.